Degaussing: An Introduction

 Detailed Benefits of Degaussers

-The resultant benefits are substantial, producers of audio and video tapes achieve better yields as well as increased quality.
-Data users enjoy greater efficiency due to considerably reduced "error rates".
-Professional users in every sector, from government to business, benefit from incorporating degaussing within their magnetic media processing procedure and achieve considerable cost savings by being able to confidently reuse again and again media previously discarded.
-All in all there is a very strong financial and operational case to use degaussers, especially manufactured by the world's leading specialists, VS Security Products .
+The resultant benefits are substantial.
+Producers of audio and video tapes achieve better yields as well as increased quality.
+Data users enjoy greater efficiency due to considerably reduced “error rates”.
+Professional users in every industry, from government to business, benefit from incorporating degaussing within their magnetic media processing procedure and achieve considerable cost savings by being able to confidently reuse again and again media previously discarded.
+All in all there is a very strong financial and operational case to use degaussers, especially manufactured by Verity Systems.

 The controlled application of degaussers to the process involved in the production & operation of magnetic media can achieve considerable savings.
 For a start, many operators who do not currently degauss, simply throw away suspect media that, with a careful process of degaussing applied to it, would have a considerable extended life.
 Many operators claim benefit of up to four times the useful life of some types of media.